lockin module¶

 The new setting is not applied until

 phases (float or array_like) – phases in rad/deg.
 If less than available number of frequencies, set the rest to zero.
-When using the digital mixers (dac_mode is one of
+When using the digital mixers (

 Settings of a symmetric lock-in group.